 Dried Corn And Corn Stalks Decor ideas for Fall and Halloween

+A smart place to use dried corn stalks is on either side of your front door since this is a space that is sometimes too narrow for other displays to fit on your porch without crowding the entrance.
 Take a bunch of corn stalks, tie them together and place them on either side of your front door entrance.
 Pair them with pumpkins and other decorations.

 Have you ever even thought that you could make a corn wreath?
 Well, it’s an interesting idea and it’s not a difficult project either.

 The advantage of a dried corn wreath is that this multi-colored corn naturally comes in lots of colors.
 It’s easy to find dried corn that looks good with the autumn color palette you already have set up in your interiors.

 Another interesting thing you can make using dried corn is a garland.
 You can either let each dried corn hang down and tie twine around it or you can tie the corn horizontally and this way the garland will look like wheat ears.

 Indian corn works well in dried corn garlands against a light-colored wall because it gives the corn plenty of light to show off its beautiful colors.